 And Idris Elba yet again comes a cropper in his big screen roles.
 TV rightly made his name (The Wire), but aside from some voice work, none of his Hollywood movies have done him proud.
 Krall/Edison fails to make a mark, encumbered by forgettable makeup and motivation.
 And, proving this trilogy – will there be a fourth? – can’t get out from under the shadow of the Prime universe, nor does it want to, there’s an unnecessarily shoehorned subplot about Spock – like Kirk – coming to terms with his place in things on learning of the death of Leonard Nimoy.
 I mean, Spock Prime (it’s this kind of wretched, needless fan pandering that gave us the Cyber Brigadier).
 Pegg also writes himself an entirely unengaging subplot of Scotty getting to know alien girl Sofia Boutella.

 There are positives here, though.
-Lin offers some decent set pieces, including the destruction and crash of the Enterprise (and subsequent run around in its wreck – it’s only later we’re reduced to Kirk riding a motorbike around a quarry), and a cheap but effective re-use of Sabotage from the ’09 movie as a means of jamming the drone swarm’s frequency (a bit nonsensical it would be that easy, mind).
+Lin offers some decent set pieces, including the destruction and crash of the Enterprise (and subsequent run around in its wreck – it’s only later we’re reduced to Kirk riding a motorbike around a quarry), and a cheap but effective re-use of Sabotage from the ’09 movie as a means of jamming the drone swarm’s frequency, even if it's a bit nonsensical that it would be that easy.
 The pairing of Urban and Quinto pays huge dividends (“Doctor, I fail to see how excrement of any kind bears relevance in our current situation”) and it’s nice that Anton Yelchin has some solid screen time in what would be his final appearance as Chekov (“Do you know that Scotch was actually invented by a little old lady in Wussia?”)

 9. Star Trek III: The Search for Spock

-But, alas, The Search for Spock does not have a Nicholas Meyer on board to steer the ship, and Leonard Nimoy’s feature debut entirely fails to live up to the franchise-salvaging miracle that was its predecessor.
+And so it can't as, alas, The Search for Spock does not have a Nicholas Meyer on board to steer the ship, and Leonard Nimoy’s feature debut entirely fails to live up to the franchise-salvaging miracle that was its predecessor.
 This isn’t a case of choppy waters being evident on screen the way it is with the Shat’s entry as director.
 Rather, it’s that Nimoy entirely underwhelms cinematically.
-For the first time, and certainly not the last, a cinematic Trek more resembles a TV movie in texture and tone.
-The sets really feel like sets (just check out the Genesis scenes, the climax in particular), and the director fails to imbue the proceedings with stakes, threat or consistent drama.
+For the first time, and certainly not the last, a cinematic Trek more closely resembles a TV movie in texture and tone.
+The sets really feel like sets – just check out the Genesis scenes, the climax in particular – and the director fails to imbue the proceedings with stakes, threat or consistent drama.

 There are some nice moments in The Search for Spock for sure, and Nimoy knows how to handle his actors, as you’d expect; DeForest Kelly, in particular, makes a strong showing, McCoy unknowingly having taken on the consciousness of his old sparring partner.
 But where The Wrath of Khan presented a believable, immersive naval-by-way-of-space-age scenario and reintroduced an old villain with accompanying weight and gravitas, The Search for Spock is unable to come to grips with any of its elements in a wholly satisfying way.

 Nimoy fails at the basics, be it 25th century casual wear (what is Chekov wearing, exactly?) or a sub-Star Wars bar scene.
 Kirk’s loss of his son has none of the impact it should (and David, and Saavik, so well sketched out previously, are at best perfunctory presences).
-And his adversaries are only so-so, Christopher Lloyd offering character but zero menace in our first proper encounter with nu-Klingons (in retrospect entirely better serviced in their The Motion Picture cameo).
+And his adversaries are only so-so, Christopher Lloyd offering character but zero menace in our first proper encounter with nu-Klingons.
+In retrospect, they're entirely better serviced in their The Motion Picture cameo.
 You wouldn’t call The Search for Spock a bad Trek movie by any stretch, but it’s an unfortunately limp one.